openedx/edx-documentation/en_us/olx/source/policies/course.rst

        - Have pdf-based textbooks on tabs in the courseware.
 See below for details.
      * - ``html_textbooks``
-       - Have html-based textbooks on tabs in the courseware.
-See below for details.
+       - The addition of HTML-based textbooks on tabs in the courseware has been deprecated.

 .. disable_policy_graph above had "SUPORTED?" after it, moved to this comment 26 Oct 2015 - Alison